School holidays

 An overview of school holidays in Japan

-The Ministry of Education, Culture, Sports, Science, and Technology (MEXT – 文部科学省) sets the Japanese school holidays across the country.
+The Ministry of Education, Culture, Sports, Science, and Technology (MEXT – 文部科学省) sets Japan’s school holidays (育児) across the country.
 The school year begins in April and concludes in March of the following year.
+Interestingly, the calendar coordinates with the fiscal year, which also runs from April to March and aligns with Japanese business holidays.

 A group of primary school aged Japanese children, in uniform, sitting in a group on the ground in Osaka, Japan.